 Sadly, for victims of online theft and fraud, the consequences can go beyond financial loss, potentially affecting their mental and emotional health, and even their relationships—all of which can impact on their wellbeing.

 We’re committed to supporting our customers’ wellbeing—which, in turn, means keeping your data and money secure.
-To do so, we’re constantly developing new skills and strategies to prevent, detect and respond to cyber threats and scams
+To do so, we’re constantly developing new skills and strategies to prevent, detect and respond to cyber threats and scams.

-Read on to find out how we are working to protect your finances and privacy, and for expert tips for on staying safe online.
+Read on to find out how we are working to protect your finances and privacy, and for expert tips on staying safe online.

 We’ve got your back

-In another case, a customer enquiry led contact centre staff to suspect that he was in the early stages of a romance scam, as he was sending money to someone he had never met in person.
+It’s a constant race to stay one step ahead for our fraud detection and financial crime teams.
+For example, one customer enquiry led Australian Unity’s contact centre staff to suspect that he was in the early stages of a romance scam, as he was sending money to someone he had never met in person.
 By gently educating and supporting the customer, the team was able to alert him to the scam and are working to recover his money.

 This quick thinking by our contact centre team is the result of what John describes as a major staff awareness program to create a “security-minded workforce” and culture.